ruisdael-observatory/disdroDL/README.md

 terminal two: send commands to serial port `echo -en "CS/L\r" > /dev/ttyUSB0`

 # Authors
-DisdroDLv2 is developed in the context of the [Ruisdael Observatory](https://ruisdael-observatory.nl/) by
+DisdroDLv is developed in the context of the [Ruisdael Observatory](https://ruisdael-observatory.nl/) by

 * Marc Schleiss (Principal Investigator)
 * Andre Castro